k-vyn/framer-ios-kit/README.md

 <div id='animating' />
 #### Animating Constraints
-You can animate constraints by running ` ios.animateLayout()`.
-There's a lot of customization options you have.
+You can animate between constraints by running ` ios.animateLayout()`.

 ##### Properties
 - **target (optional)** *Layer or Array of layers* <br> When set, this will only animate the target layers with updated constraints.
-When this is not set, it'll animate all layers with updated constraints.
+When this is not set, it'll animate all layers with their updated constraints.
 - **curve, curveOptions, delay, repeat, colorModel** *String* <br>  Each of these properties will work the same as native animations
-- **time** *Num* <br> This will be the time of each layer's animation, not the entire animation.
+- **time** *Num* <br> This will be the time of each layer's animation, not the entire animation of all the layers.
-- **stagger** *Num* <br> This will put a incremental delay across all target layers.
+- **stagger** *Num* <br> This will put an incremental delay across all layers being animated.
-- **fadeOut** *Boolean or Layer* <br> When set to true, this will animate all layers opacity to 0.
+- **fadeOut** *Boolean or Layer* <br> When set to true, this will animate all layers' opacity to 0.
 When set to a layer, that layer's opacity will be set to 0.
-- **fadeOut** *Boolean or Layer* <br> When set to true, this will animate all layers opacity to 1.
+- **fadeOut** *Boolean or Layer* <br> When set to true, this will animate all layers' opacity to 1.
 When set to a layer, that layer's opacity will be set to 1.

 #### Example
-If we have a bunch of layers in a column, and we want them to all move up.
-We can move the `topLayer`'s constraint to 50, and all the layers with a relationship with topLayer will also move up.
+If we have a bunch of layers in a column and we want them to all move up, we can set the `topLayer`'s constraint to 50, and all the layers with a relationship with topLayer will also move up.

 <pre>
 topLayer.constraints.top = 50 ##Set a new constraint